OctopusDeploy/docs/src/pages/docs/kubernetes/tutorials/index.md

 :::

 ### Name
-10. Provide a name to identify this cluster in Octopus, for example, `K8s Tutorial`.
+10. Provide a name to identify this cluster in Octopus, for example, `K8s Tutorial Cluster`.

 ### Environments
 For now, we’ll use one cluster for all environments, and use separate namespaces for each.
 Later, you can add additional clusters and scope them to individual environments.